hynek/structlog/docs/testing.rst

    >>> cap_logs
    [{'x': 'y', 'event': 'hello', 'log_level': 'info'}]

-You can build your own helpers using :class:`structlog.testing.LogCapture`.
+You can build your own helpers using `structlog.testing.LogCapture`.
 For example a `pytest <https://docs.pytest.org/>`_ fixture to capture log output could look like this::

     @pytest.fixture(name="log_output")